|Hilary A. Herbert|

 March 4, 1851 – English explorer James Richardson died at the age of 41 in Ngurutua near Kukawa, Bornu.

 March 4, 1857 – James Adams Stallworth of Evergreen, Ala. began serving in the U.S. Congress.
 He would withdraw with the rest of the Alabama delegation in January 1861 when Alabama seceded from the Union at the start of the Civil War.

 March 4, 1861 - Inauguration ceremonies for 16th U.S. President Abraham Lincoln were held in Washington.

-March 4, 1861 - The first Confederate flag is raised over the Alabama capitol at 3:30 p.m. by Letita Tyler, granddaughter of former U.S. president John Tyler.
+March 4, 1861 - The first Confederate flag was raised over the Alabama capitol at 3:30 p.m. by Letita Tyler, granddaughter of former U.S. president John Tyler.
 The flag, which flew on a flagpole by the capitol clock, was not the Confederate battle flag, but the "First National Pattern," also known as the stars and bars.